 As part of the My Disney Experience mobile app, you get free access to Disney Genie, a service that helps you plan and personalize your itinerary, reminds you when you can make dining and activity reservations, and more.

 To save money, stick with the complimentary Genie services.
-Upgrading to Lightning Lane Multi Pass (formerly Genie Plus) will get you additional features, but they aren’t necessary.
+Upgrading to Lightning Lane Multi Pass (formerly Genie Plus) or Lightning Lane Premier Pass, which was introduced in October 2024, will get you additional features, but they aren’t necessary.

 Avoid upcharge events.